-For this reason, we divide management group development into three areas:
+We divide management group development into three areas

 - Individual management groups to develop high-performing teams that create conditions for operational efficiency.